Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Octopus: The Embodied Vision-Language Programmer

-Within the OctoVerse ecosystem, as explained in Section~\ref{sec:env_feedback} and Figure~\ref{sec:data_collection}, we visualize task progression as a tree.
-Each node on this tree symbolizes a sub-task, and it carries a binary value, either $\{0, 1\}$, to denote if the sub-task was successful or not.
-Simply put, if a node (or sub-task) has a value of 1, it is a step in the right direction toward our end goal.
+In OctoVerse, task progression can be visualized as a tree (Fig.~\ref{fig:method} (d)), where each node represents a sub-task with a binary value indicating success (1) or failure (0).
+If a node (or sub-task) has a value of 1, it is a step in the correct direction toward our end goal.